Tellusant/docs/articles-posts/index.md

 #### [FMCG Demand Drivers](fmcg-demand-levers.md)  post

 #### [The Horns of the Dilemma #1](horns-dilemma-1.md) post
-Trade-offs Between Generality, Precision, and Realism in Strategy Devlopment
+Trade-offs between generality, precision, and realism in strategy devlopment.